mfine/AmazonSNSExample/README.markdown

 AmazonSNSExample contains a simple example sender and receiver, along with the dependent libraries from AWS, Jetty, and Jackson.
+To use, replace with your AWS credentials in both AWSSNSSender.java and AWSSNSReceiver.java.

 To compile the files, run: